Best Practices for Employment Background Checks

 - Social media screening

 Employers may find information about any or all of these background areas without difficulty by checking internal resources or through the use of a qualified service provider.
-Note that employers can – but they may not want to pursue - each of these background checks depending on the relevance to the job they are filling.
+Note that employers can–but they may not want to pursue–each of these background checks depending on their relevance to the job they are filling.

-For example, many states restrict the time period of past history that you many consider.
+For example, many states restrict the time period of past history that you may consider.
 Most screening providers will relay information for the past seven years.
-To ensure you are compliant with the law, talk with a knowledgeable provider, an attorney, or your state department of labor.
+To ensure that you are compliant with the law, talk with a knowledgeable provider, an attorney, or your state department of labor.